danmrichards/proxysql-shard-demo/README.md

 +-----------+------------+----------+-----------------------------------------+
 ```
 What we see here is that the `SELECT` (a read) was handled by group 20 whereas the `UPDATE` (a write) was handled by group 10.

+### Shard Schema
+Uses a two node cluster to redirect queries to entirely different schemas, hosted on dedicated nodes.

+#### Usage
+TBC

+### Shard Data
+Uses a three node cluster to redirect queries to appropriate nodes hosting a shard of a given set of data.

+#### Usage
+TBC

 [docker]: https://docs.docker.com/get-docker/
 [docker-compose]: https://docs.docker.com/compose/install/